pcda17/pcda17.github.io/week-01.md

 #### Download a video with youtube-dl and create an excerpt with FFmpeg

 Another useful program is `youtube-dl`, which allows us to download just about any video from YouTube.
 Let's try it with _A Bucket of Blood_, Roger Corman’s 1959 black comedy about beatnik culture (which happens to be in the public domain).
-The file will be around 300 MB, so you can substitute a shorter video if you prefer.
+The file will be around 300 MB, so this may take a few minutes.
+You can substitute a shorter video if you prefer.

     youtube-dl https://www.youtube.com/watch?v=PEzoCoIolJ0